-JPH provides straight solutions to private company owners who are facing the following problems:
+JPH provides straight solutions to private company owners and business parent companies who are facing the following problems:

 - No business successors within your kinship for your company